-Conseil scolaire public du Grand Nord de l’Ontario (CSPGNO) has 13 public elementary schools and 8 public secondary schools which are located in communities such as the City of Greater Sudbury, Noëlville, Markstay, Elliot Lake, Sault Ste.
+Conseil scolaire public du Grand Nord de l’Ontario (CSPGNO) has 14 public elementary schools and 8 public secondary schools which are located in communities such as the City of Greater Sudbury, Noëlville, Markstay, Elliot Lake, Blind River, Sault Ste.
 Marie, Wawa, Dubreuilville, Marathon, Longlac and Manitouwadge.

 CSPGNO students are at the very heart of every decision made by the Board.
 The dynamic learning environment is designed to help each student reach his or her full potential.
 The rigorous programs and specialized services have been developed to offer each student the education that he or she needs to develop academically, physically, emotionally, culturally and socially.

 CSPGNO offers French public education from full-day junior (4 years old) and senior (5 years old) kindergarten to grade 12.
 Our school board strives to create a completely French-speaking milieu in its schools where the wealth and cultural diversity of the French-language heritage is valued.